Causes of Blindness and Visual Impairment Worldwide

 Glaucoma is the progressive damage to the optic nerve due to the pressure in the eye (intraocular pressure) being too high for the optic nerve’s liking.
 The optic nerve transmits the biochemical signals from the retina to the brain for processing.

 Glaucoma is generally classed as either open angle glaucoma or angle closure glaucoma because the treatment is slightly different.
-In both types, the main target is to lower intraocular pressures as much as possible either by eye
+In both types, the main target is to lower intraocular pressures as much as possible either by eye drops,

-surgery.
+laser or glaucoma surgery.
 In angle closure glaucoma, an additional separate laser or surgery is needed to re-open the angle.

 Glaucoma causes progressive loss of field of vision.
 As the contraction of the visual field is gradual, most do not even know that they suffer from it.
 If untreated, tunnel vision occurs.
 Eventually even the central vision can become lost, causing blindness and low vision.
 Unlike cataract, visual impairment from glaucoma is not reversible and cannot be recovered.
 Early detection and treatment is therefore vital.